-FIGURE 6 Relationship of "user code" to plumbing code
+Figure 6 Relationship of "user code" to plumbing code

-Windows Azure does not guarantee to deliver messages on a first-in, first-out basis, or to deliver only a single copy of a message.
 The "user code" classes are the ones that you will implement for each worker role and job type.
-The "plumbing code" classes are the reusable elements.
+The "plumbing code" classes are the re-usable elements.
 The "plumbing code" classes are packaged in the AExpense.Jobs, AExpense.Queues, and AExpense.QueueMessages namespaces.
 The following two sections first discuss the "user code" and then the "plumbing code."